BACKGROUND IMAGE: stock.adobe.com

 In the case of the data lake, which began life as a dumping place for fast-arriving varieties of web and cloud data, governance has become more important.
-That, in turn, is driving interest in data catalog software to help bring order.
+That, in turn, is driving interest in data catalog software to help bring order to big data environments.

-Data catalogs are one of the hotbeds of what some call "augmented data management" -- a discipline that applies machine learning and AI to make enterprise data management more automated and repeatable.
-That is especially important as data catalogs begin to span more and more departments within companies.
+Data catalogs are one of the hotbeds of what some call augmented data management -- a discipline that applies machine learning and AI to make the enterprise data management process more automated and repeatable.
+That can be especially valuable as data catalogs begin to span more and more departments within companies.

 "The data catalog is a way to start curating your data, to find instances of customer information, and to point to where pertinent data is," said Wayne Eckerson, founder and principal consultant at Eckerson Group.

 Is data catalog software just a new take on data repositories and data dictionaries -- systems that have formed the basis for many data governance efforts, and which go back to eras that preceded big data?
 Not really, Eckerson said.

 "Data catalogs go out and continually crawl your company's data.
 They are more dynamic than data dictionaries or earlier products," he said.
 Moreover, rather than storing any data itself, today's data catalog points to various data sources, he continued.

 In fact, data catalog software acts as a hub for metadata -- in effect providing "information about a company's information."
 That metadata can include data lineage, sourcing and measures of its usefulness.

 Data lakes meet privacy concerns

 As data lakes fill up with data, some of it personally identifiable, the data catalog provides a way to identify it.
 That is useful for meeting data privacy strictures like those imposed by the European Union's GDPR law and anticipated with next year's scheduled enactment of the California Consumer Privacy Act.